microsoft/azuredevopslabs/labs/vstsextend/github-azureboards/readme.md

     We'll commit it using a comment that includes special syntax to link it to the Azure Boards task we saw earlier.
 Now this commit will become trackable from project management, as long as we include the phrase "Fixes AB\#ID".

+8.  **Use AB# mention to link from GitHub to Azure Boards work items:**

-8. Switch to the **Source Control** tab and enter a commit message of **"Changes airport sorting.
+    Switch to the **Source Control** tab and enter a commit message of **"Changes airport sorting.
 Fixes AB\#3464."**, but replace **3464** with the actual ID of the Azure Boards task.
 Press **Ctrl+Enter** and confirm the commit if prompted.

     ![](images/image94.png)

+    > For more information on how to use **AB#** mention to link from GitHub to Azure Boards work items see [here](https://docs.microsoft.com/en-us/azure/devops/boards/github/link-to-from-github?view=azure-devops#use-ab-mention-to-link-from-github-to-azure-boards-work-items)

 9. Click the **Publish Changes** button at the bottom of the screen.